mikailokyay/mikailokyay/README.md

-⚡ I’m currently working at Huawei as NLP Researcher/Developer
+⚡ I'm currently working at Silo AI as AI Engineer on Large Language Models

 🔭 I'm currently working on NLP, Machine Learning, Deep Learning

-🌱 I’m currently learning Weak Supervision and Active Learning for Data Annotation
+🌱 I’m currently working on Large Language Models and Reinforcement Learning

 💬 Ask me about NLP with python and java